 Here is a Chinese recipe that can be revisited in the Western way.
 Grill your duck breasts and sprinkle them with powdered ginger.
 You can also make a marinade with rice vinegar and ginger powder.
 Coat your duck breasts and leave them to marinate for 6 hours before cooking them.
 Delicious with basmati rice.

 How do you add a little pep to a classic chocolate mousse?
 Thanks to ginger!
 Add half a teaspoon of ginger powder to your machine and enjoy.

-Ginger powder can be stored dry and away from light.
+Ginger powder can be kept dry and away from light.
 Choose an airtight container to protect it from the air.
-It will keep its aromas for a long time.
+This will help it retain its flavour for a long time.

-Bonus: Ginger can be added to any sauce.
-In vinaigrette or sprinkled in soy sauce, it will add a spicy and lemony touch to your seasonings.
+Bonus: Ginger can be added to all sauces.
+In vinaigrette or sprinkled in soy sauce, it will bring a spicy and lemony touch to your seasonings.
 It can also be mixed with coconut milk, chutneys and marinades.
 Simply add a teaspoon of ginger powder to your marinade base, oil or soy sauce to flavour it.

 DANIELE K. published the 19/09/2020 following an order made on 05/09/2020